rt23456p/Program-Blog/README.md

+*16 Sep,2020*

+https://gitee.com/rt23456p/Program-Blog will be the new link for this blog, hope all will understand.

 *15 Sep,2020* (Migration)

 Hey all, I have already decided that I am going to migrate this blog to Gitee for Web-Privacy reasons soon, I will share more details on that matters later